HOW TO MONETIZE YOUR CONTENT WITHOUT LOOKING SPAMMY

 Text links/Test Ads , as opposed to picture links or banners, appear to me to be far less spammy.
 When comparing text links to picture links, the click through rate for text links is often greater.

-Image and banner links can sometimes appear to be advertisements, and the majority of readers will not click on advertisements.
+Image and banner links can sometimes look like ads, and most people won’t click on ads.

 Follow the “Goldilocks Rule.”

-“Great content isn’t too short or too long; it’s just right–hence, the Goldilocks rule,” Shah says.
+“Great content isn’t too short or too long; it’s just right–hence, the Goldilocks rule,” say experts.

 Keep your blog titles under 120 characters so they are easily tweetable, and learn how to edit your posts with a critical eye.

 “Chances are, if you’re bored reading it over, your prospect, customer or lead won’t share it.